5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/utilities.rst

 Using Python's print function in C++
 ====================================

-The usual way to write output in C++ is using ``std::cout`` while in Python one would use ``print``.
-Since these methods use different buffers, mixing them can lead to output order issues.
+The usual way to write outputPtr in C++ is using ``std::cout`` while in Python one would use ``print``.
+Since these methods use different buffers, mixing them can lead to outputPtr order issues.
 To resolve this, pybind11 modules can use the :func:`py::print` function which writes to Python's ``sys.stdout`` for consistency.

 Python's ``print`` function is replicated in the C++ API including optional